 - Further Appeals: If either party is dissatisfied with the appellate court’s decision, they may have the option to further appeal to a higher court, such as the Pennsylvania Supreme Court.
 However, it’s important to note that the Pennsylvania Supreme Court has the discretion to accept or decline appeals, and it typically only hears cases involving issues of statewide importance or cases that present novel legal questions.

 The appeals process can be complex and time-consuming, and it’s generally recommended to seek the assistance of an appellate attorney who can guide you through the process and represent your interests effectively.

 Example PA Family Law Appeal from 2023

-In one case from 2023, Petrelli Previtera attorney Barbara Schneider, Esquire, successfully challenged a decision of the Court of Common Pleas of Philadelphia County, Pennsylvania, regarding the recognition of parental rights for same-sex couples.
-Schneider’s client was a spouse in a same-sex marriage who entered into a contract with a sperm donation agency.
-Schneider’s client was the only party identified as a legal parent in this contract.
+In one case from 2023, a Petrelli Previtera attorney successfully challenged a decision of the Court of Common Pleas of Philadelphia County, Pennsylvania, regarding the recognition of parental rights for same-sex couples.
+Our client was a spouse in a same-sex marriage who entered into a contract with a sperm donation agency and was the only party identified as a legal parent in this contract.
 The couple separated before the baby was born, leading the non-biologically related spouse to file a pre-birth petition to confirm parentage on an emergency basis.
 Judge Salman of Philadelphia Court ruled that this woman was a legal parent on the basis of “contract principles”.

 Are You Considering Appealing a Family Court Decision?